docyes/backbonebase/README.md

 ##### duplicate `collection.duplicate([options])`

 Returns a new instance of the collection with a new list of models (model references are not maintained).
-Analogous to a deep `collection.clone` operation. options can also be passed which will map to the second argument to the `Collection` constructor.
+Analogous to a deep `collection.clone` operation. options can also be passed which will map to the second argument in `Collection` constructor.

 ##### reverse `collection.reverse()`